fossas/go-resolve/README.md

 ### Package hash ambiguity

 Package hashes may be _ambiguous_.
-That is, a package hash may be present in multiple revisions, because repositories contain many packages and new revisions do not necessarily change all packages within the repository.
-For single hash lookups, this means that a package hash lookup may return multiple possible revisions.
+A package hash may be present in multiple revisions, because repositories contain many packages and new revisions do not necessarily change all packages within the repository.
+For single-package lookups, this means that a package hash lookup may return multiple possible revisions.

-For multi-hash lookups, `go-resolve` attempts to disambiguate package hashes by preferring revisions which match all package hashes of packages within the same repository.
+For multi-hash lookups, `go-resolve` attempts to disambiguate package hashes by choosing revisions which match more package hashes of packages within the same revision.

 ### Revision selection